 Custom designed to look just like your Corgi pet

-Airbrushed in detail to mimic your Corgi’s markings
+Airbrushed in detail to mimic your Corgi’s unique markings

 A lovable and huggable way to always have your pet by your side